lawlesscreation/coding-standards/README.md

 # Coding standards

-#### My very own coding standards.
-Mostly for my own reference and validation.
+> Coding standards for HTML, (S)CSS and JavaScript development.

-I wanted to compile my preferred guidelines and coding standards from sources such as Google and GitHub into a single place in the hope of creating a reference for all the code I write.
+These guidelines and coding standards are compiled from various sources such as Google and GitHub in the hope of creating a reference for web development.

-So why not compile it on GitHub!
-I can then easily update it as it evolves.
+Compiling these on GitHub means I can easily update them, as they evolve, as well as importing them for use on other projects.

 ## General principles

 - Keep your code clean.
 Seperate CSS into a .css file, JavaScript into a .js file etc;
 - Use soft-tabs with a two space indent;
 - Avoid compressing your code, that's the app/servers job.
 If you do, be sure to provide an uncompressed and commented version;

 ## Table of contents